2i2c-org/docs/admin/howto/control-user-server.md

 Culling has the same effect as [stopping a user's server](user-server/stopping).

 There is currently no maximum time limit for a user's notebook.

+There is also a running process of culling at a kernel level.
+Every `5 minutes`, the kernels running are checked to see if they are still active.
+All kernels found to be idle are stopped by the [jupyterhub-idle-culler](https://github.com/jupyterhub/jupyterhub-idle-culler)).
+The default timeout after kernels are culled is set to `1h`.

+% TODO: Add link to SRE guide on how to configure this, once it exists